graevy/quatloo/content/posts/internet.md

 ### Books

 [libgen](https://gen.lib.rus.ec) is the best.
 Myanonamouse is a good private tracker for books that will let you in after an interview.
-The piracy subreddit maintains a list of book trackers.
+The piracy subreddit maintains a list of book trackers; these are always coming and going.
 A generic web search with pdf, epub, etc. extensions is a last resort.

 ### Papers

-Sci-hub's uptime is very intermittent.
-You should actually just email paper authors and they'll send you a copy.
+Sci-hub's been down for awhile.
+Just email paper authors and they'll send you a copy.
+Extensions like Bypass Paywalls Clean or Unpaywall have historically been okay at this.